shivamshukla-88/weatherAPI/README.md

 11. http://api.weatherstack.com/ is default weather API to get details.
 In case API is not up it will redirect to "http://api.openweathermap.org/".

-12. You will see output in JSON formate.
+12. You will see output in JSON format.
 Temprature in celsius and wind speed.
+   Output format : {"temperature_degrees":19,"wind_speed":24}